mkorn1/collabcanva/tasks.md

 - [ ] Cursor positions update smoothly (<50ms delay)
 - [ ] Name labels show on others' cursors only
 - [ ] Own cursor visible but no name label
-- [ ] Cursor colors are distinct per user
+- [ ] Cursor colors are distinct per user (assigned on canvas join)
 - [ ] Cursors update at ~60 FPS
 - [ ] No lag or jitter in cursor movement
-- [ ] ✅ Unit tests pass for cursor throttling
+- [ ] ✅ Unit tests pass for cursor throttling and color generation
 - [ ] ✅ Integration test passes for cursor sync

 ---